 I would like to do this improvement, but I just don't know where to start.
 It should be discussed, because it extends the IRRE concept.
 And I think that's a little bit why you don't understand me.
 I wanna use IRRE for something which IRRE is not maid for, but it has the capabilities and needs just some small improvements.

 Another example.
 Imagine you have a typical Hotel/Offer example (like in you example data) and now you wan't to move the offer to another hotel by selecting it in the IRRE field of the other hotel.

-#3 Updated by Sonja Schubert about 11 years ago
+#3 Updated by Sonja Schubert over 11 years ago

 That would be realy cool.
 This way you could use the IRRE feature for a lot more relations than it is used now.

 You could in example list all be_groups within the be_user within a IRRE field, so you could click right on the group and edit it.